 Download San Diego Bay Aquaculture Scorecard

-• Marine Debris Removal – Pilot Completed
+• Zephyr Debris Removal

 Zephyr Debris Removal joined the BEI aiming to demonstrate the effectiveness and scalability of its custom-made, debris-removing vessel in San Diego Bay.
 The vessel uses skimming technology and is designed to remove marine debris, such as plastic bottles and other trash, and solve a variety of logistical hurdles including efficient removal of small debris and access to shallow and/or rough water.
 During the pilot project, Zephyr collected 33,000 pounds of debris and developed a database for key variables influencing marine debris accumulation in San Diego Bay – such as seasons, weather events and tidal swings.
 Zephyr went on to collect an additional 77,000 pounds of debris during a follow-on contract with the Port.
 In total, Zephyr removed 110,000 pounds of debris.